robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 but I don't want a big trap bar and weights just for deadlifts.
 One way to do this is resistance bands.

-My friend Devon whom I recently visited likes to travel light and uses resistance bands exclusively for working out.
+My friend Devon, whom I recently visited, likes to travel light and uses resistance bands exclusively for working out.
 He's in great shape so I thought I'd try them, too.
 I tried deadlifting with just my feet and then a board under my feet to hold down the resistance bands, but it